tkareine/tweetwine/README.md

 ## COPYRIGHT

-Tweetwine is Copyright (c) 2009-2010 Tuomas Kareinen.
+Tweetwine is copyright &copy; 2009-2010 Tuomas Kareinen.
+See `LICENSE.txt`.

 ## SEE ALSO